Michael Darlow: Early life and education

 Darlow was born in Wolverhampton, where his father was the deputy town clerk and his mother was a socialist and feminist organizer.
 When Darlow was a child, his father became town clerk of West Bromwich.
-During the war, Darlow, his younger brother, and their mother were evacuated to Little Marlow in Buckinghamshire.
+During the Second World War, Darlow, his younger brother and their mother were evacuated to Little Marlow in Buckinghamshire.

 He has said that it was while attending a pantomime in Little Marlow that he began to be “smitten” by the theatre.
 Later, as a student at a preparatory school in Bishop’s Stortford, he belonged to the school’s Dramatic Society and was involved in student productions.

 Through his mother he met Esme Church, who ran an acting and liberal arts school in Bradford, largely for working-class students from northern England.
 Although he passed an audition for the Royal Academy of Dramatic Arts, he decided to attend Church’s school instead, which had a “socialist feeling” that he appreciated.
 While there, he developed anger over social inequality in the UK.

 Military service

-Following his graduation from Church’s school, Darlow performed his National Service by serving as a radar officer in the Royal Air Force.
-During his time in the RAF, he learned a good deal about electronics, which would prove useful in his TV career.
+Following his graduation from Church’s school, Darlow completed his National Service as a radar officer in the Royal Air Force.
+During his service, he learned about electronics, which later proved useful in his television career.